SretkoSreten/real_estate_react/README.md

 # Real Estate Website

-The Real Estate Website is a comprehensive platform designed for buying, selling, and renting properties.
 This GitHub repository contains the source code and documentation for the website.

 ## Technologies Used